How The Pandemic Drives Legionella Concerns

 |3.8 mJ/cm2||5.1 mJ/cm2||6.33 mJ/cm2|

 Routine Legionella testing is not common in the operation and maintenance of many building water systems, with the exception of hospitals and healthcare facilities.
 But, given the extensive shutdowns and low-level use and occupancy of so many buildings, including schools and offices, testing is strongly encouraged.
-Where Legionella is detected, the corrective actions include disinfection (thermal or hyper-chlorination) and flushing, followed by repeat testing.
-UV disinfection can then be employed to avoid re-inoculation of the plumbing system.
+Where Legionella is detected, the corrective actions include inactivation (thermal or hyper-chlorination) and flushing, followed by repeat testing.
+UV inactivation can then be employed to avoid re-inoculation of the plumbing system.